This is a sampling of the activities CHEA offers. Not all activities are available every year.

 Fitness and Nutrition Club

 The purpose of this club is to promote overall health, fitness, and healthy eating.
-We will incorporate monthly physical fitness tests, a short lesson on nutrition per meeting, cardio (running and walking), age-appropriate strength training, and proper stretching routines.
-We will also be partipating in the Presidential Physical Fitness Program/Test.
+We will incorporate short lessons on nutrition, sports medicine and the kids will do cardio (running and walking), age-appropriate strength training, and proper stretching routines.
+We will also be partipating in the Presidential Physical Fitness Program/Test and the Five Points of Life Marathon.
 Parents are also welcomed to participate with all activities.
-There will be a few minimum requirements for kids to be allowed on the trails without a parent.
+Participants should be 10 or over, unless they have prior authorization by activity leader.
+This ensures that the activity levels are appropriate for the development of each participant.

 Graduations for K5 and Seniors